discos/doc/user/medicina/Troubleshooting.rst

     > startSchedule=[schedname].scd,[N]

+IMPORTANT: the projectID written inside the .scd schedule file MUST coincide with the project in use, otherwise an error will rise and the schedule will not be launched.

 .. admonition:: PROBLEM:

     * **Dead time between consecutive subscans is much longer than expected**

-Are your schedules old?
+Are your schedules very old?
-With ESCS 0.4 it is necessary to delete from old schedules all the post-scan wait times, as the system now takes automatically care of computing and applying proper delays according to the deceleration ramps duration.
+It is now necessary to delete from old schedules all the post-scan wait times, as the system takes automatically care of computing and applying proper delays according to the deceleration ramps duration.
 If you specify a wait time in your post-scan procedures, it will add to the system-computed delays.